Fodor's Expert Review Wailua Beach

-Some say the first Polynesians to migrate to Hawaii landed at Wailua Beach.
+At the mouth of Hawaii's only navigable river, Wailua Beach has considerable cultural significance.
 At the river's mouth, petroglyphs carved on boulders are sometimes visible during low surf and tide conditions.
 Surfers and stand-up paddlers enjoy this beach, and many families spend the weekend days under the Wailua Bridge at the river mouth, even hauling out their portable grills and tables to go with their beach chairs.
 The great news about Wailua Beach is that it's almost impossible to miss; however, parking can be a challenge.
 The best parking for the north end of the beach is on Papaloa Road behind the Shell station.
 For the southern end of the beach, park at Wailua River State Park.
-Amenities: Parking; showers; toilets.
-Best For: swimming; surfing; walking; windsurfing.
+Amenities: parking; showers; toilets.
+Best for: surfing; swimming; walking; windsurfing.